strife-ce/strife-ce-client/README.md

 npm start
 ```

-You can view the application in your browser or via the electron app.
+You can view the application in your browser (5a) or via the electron app (5b).
 In your browser not all features (like starting a game) are available but it is easier to work with.
 ### 5a) Open the Strife CE Client in your browser

 Open `localhost:4200` in your browser